I've lived in La Grande for 17 years and before that in Seattle for 7 years. I have 2 adult children and 1 awesome puppy dog named Bella.

 -pianist for local high school choir

 Teaching students to enjoy playing the piano has been a wonderful experience for me.
 I believe that students need to have fun while learning and try to incorporate this in my teaching and also by providing opportunities to win awards.
 I also provide opportunities to play in the community.
-Students are taught according to their learning styles, be it auditory, visual or kinesthetic or a combination of styles.

 WHY DO I TEACH MUSIC?